fishball0741/T1A3/README.md

 ![Lose](docs/lose_feature.png)

-The final feature is called Lose Game, which is for the character who has lose the game
+The final feature is called Lose Game, which is for the character who has lose the game.
+So it will have the output to print the Game-Over sentence and some colorful text from the 3rd party module.
+After that, it will ask the user to input 'Yes' or 'No' to decide to restart the game or exit.
+If the user input 'Yes' then it will direct to the main.py for restarting the game from the beginning.
+If the user input 'No' then it will exit the game.
+At the end, I set the loop to prevent the invalid input and it will ask the user to input again if happened.

 ### R.8.
 A set of instructions to install the application